cenotapHe/MacGyver-Maze/README.md

 ## Contributing

-RESIN Nicolas - Mentor fot this project
+RESIN Nicolas - Mentor for this project

 ## Versioning